EightCubed/React-Counter-app/README.md

-Application to increment and decrement a list of items using react.
+# Application to increment and decrement a list of items using React.
  Items can be reset to 0 and items can also be deleted.
  A counter at the nav bar shows no. of non zero items

 # Getting Started with Create React App